Lent term: Update 7 January 2021

 - Minimise the risks of virus transmission in all aspects of your life

 - Limit contact with other people outside of your household

-- Observe social distancing practices when you go out, not meeting up with more than six people, keeping at least 2m apart wherever possible and taking other precautions, such as wearing a face covering, if this is not possible
+- Observe social distancing practices when you go out, keeping at least 2m apart wherever possible and taking other precautions, such as wearing a face covering, if this is not possible

 - Sanitise or wash your hands regularly